substratusai/kubeai/docs/how-to/cache-models-with-aws-efs.md

 ## 3. Configure KubeAI with the EFS cache profile

-You can skip this step if you've already installed KubeAI using the [EKS Helm values file: values-eks.yaml](https://github.com/substratusai/kubeai/blob/main/charts/kubeai/values-eks.yaml) file.
+You can skip this step if you've already installed KubeAI using the [EKS Helm values file: values-eks.yaml](https://github.com/substratusai/kubeai/blob/main/charts/kubeai/values-eks.yaml).

 Configure KubeAI with the `efs-dynamic` cache profile.
 ```bash